When you purchase through links on our site, we may earn a commission. Here’s how it works.

 The term “Tabby” originated as an English word referring to striped silk fabric and was used in the 17th and 18th centuries.
 In the 1690s, it started to be used to describe striped felines.
 One of the first references to a Tabby cat was in 1871 at a cat show held at the Crystal Palace in London.
 This was the very first ever cat show ever held in the world.
 A cat that appeared at that show was documented as being an “English Tabby” and was a very handsome 21-pound cat.

 All tabbies, regardless of breed, will have a darker marking that resembles a capital letter “M” on the middle of their foreheads.
 This is accompanied by thin lines on their faces that are more noticeable around the eyes.
 Tabbies can be solid or bicolored and very dark in color.
-Some owners are surprised to find out that their cat was a Tabby when they thought perhaps they were a dark brown or black cat.
-Sometimes the Tabby pattern is only present in specific lighting.

 There are five distinct types of Tabby patterns.
 They all look somewhat similar but do have noticeable differences.
 These patterns can come in blotches, spots, stripes, rosettes, and whirls.

 Classic or Botched Tabby has a prominent M on the forehead, circular blotchy-looking patterns along the body, and signature Tabby facial markings.
 This pattern is often compared to marble because of the swirling markings.
 Their spots can also look like a bullseye or target.